This post contains affiliate links. Read the full disclosure here.

 • Mix in the dry ingredients (flour, salt, and baking powder) until a dough forms.

-• Use a medium cookie scoop or spoon to make 1.5-2 tablespoon sized balls and place them on the baking sheet around 3-4 inches apart.
+• Use a medium cookie scoop or spoon to make 1.5-2 tbsp sized balls and place them on the baking sheet around 3-4 inches apart.

 • Bake the cookies (one sheet at a time for even baking) for 8-11 minutes.
 Remove them from the oven when the edges look set.
 They will look under-baked in the middle!
 Remove from the oven and leave them on the baking sheet for 5 minutes, then transfer to a cooling rack to cool completely.
 Enjoy!